Brooyar State Forest Sunshine Coast

 Go for a four-wheel-drive scenic drive through the forest, stopping to enjoy the view from Point Pure lookout.
 Open forests dominated by spotted gums are a feature along this road.

 Most of the Brooyar State Forest road network is suitable for four-wheel-drive vehicles only.
-Access for conventional vehicles is only from the southern entrance on Greendale Road to the Glastonbury Creek camping area.
+Access for conventional vehicles is from the southern entrance only on Greendale Road to the Glastonbury Creek camping area; and from the northern entrance on Peterson Road, Reid Road and Brooyar Forest Drive.

-Rockclimbing and abseiling opportunities are suitable for experienced and suitably equipped people only—and those under their direct supervision.
+Rock climbing and abseiling opportunities are only suitable for experienced and well-equipped people—and those under their direct supervision.

 • Assess the site for hazards and suitability for your experience and skill level, and those in your group.